yuvalEG/RandoMidiShifter/README.md

 # RandoMidiShifter
-a MIDI plugin I need to make for a musical piece
-Most of the code is written by chatGPT
+chatGPT-made MIDI plugin I need for a musical piece based on JUCE framework the code is written by an early version of chatGPT